1,000+ Opportunities

 If you have an overdue balance with New Jersey Natural Gas that you cannot pay, please start your application process today: click here or call 800-221-0051 and say "energy assistance" at the prompt.
 Board of Public Utilities Residential Energy Assistance Payment Utility Assistance Programs Hearings/Newly Docketed Matters

-Based on current listing details, eligibility includes: New Jersey residents with an active electric account with participating utility companies.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: New Jersey residents with an active electric account with participating utility companies.
+Confirm the full requirements in the official notice before applying.